commandprompt/pgmanage-docs/src/en/02_quick_start.md

 ### Connection Groups

 Related connections can be grouped by clicking the `➕ Add` button and selecting the `Group` option.
-On the `Group` form, enter a name for the new connection group and select the connections to be grouped; click `Save`.
+In the `Group` form, enter a name for the new connection group and select the connections to be grouped; click `Save`.
 You may also group/ungroup a particular connection from the connection edit screen by selecting the corresponding option in the `Group` dropdown.

 ### Connection Cloning

-Connection cloning can be used to create new connection based on existing one.
-To clone a connection select it on the sidebar and click the `Clone` button.
-A new conection will be shown up, pre-populated with the properties of the original connection.
-Adjust connection properties, set a new unique name and click `Save`.
+Connection cloning can be used to create a new connection based on existing one.
+To clone a connection, select it on the sidebar and click the `Clone` button.
+A new conection will appear, pre-populated with the properties of the original connection.
+Adjust connection properties, enter a new unique name and click `Save`.

 ---